datastaxdevs/workshop-battlestax/README_step01.md

 `git config checkout.defaultRemote origin`</br>

-**✅ Step 1c: Checkout expected branch**
+**✅ Step 1c: Create a local branch for code changes**

-1. Switch to branch `step-1`
+1. Create a local branch `myBranch`
-* For this part of the tutorial, we will be working in step-1 branch.
-Switch branches by using the following command in the terminal.
+* We'll create a "feature" branch to record changes locally and then push to master when we're ready to deploy.

 📘 **Command to execute**

-`git checkout step-1`
+`git checkout -b myBranch`

 ### [🔝](#%EF%B8%8F-table-of-contents)